ramses02/Metastasis_Diagnosis/README.md

 ### Dataset Information

 The dataset used in this project is known as PatchCamelyon (PCam), and it is hosted in the [official PCam GitHub repository](https://github.com/basveeling/pcam).
 PCam is a valuable resource for machine learning tasks related to image classification, particularly in the field of histopathology.
+As you may have observed, due to the substantial size of the dataset, it wasn't feasible to upload it directly to GitHub.
+To retrieve and download the dataset, kindly refer to the 'Download' section available in the official PCam GitHub repository.

 ### Overview